 Would you like to visit the wild and ancient sites from Irish myth?
 Would you like to hear the old tales told right where they happened?

-This retreat will be facilitated by Eimear Burke, Chosen Chief elect of the Order of Bards, Ovates and Druids and Seán Ó Gaoithín, Donegal Druid.
+This retreat will run from 12th April -18th April 2023.
+It will be facilitated by Eimear Burke, Chosen Chief of the Order of Bards, Ovates and Druids and Seán Ó Gaoithín, Donegal Druid.

 Overview Here is an opportunity to engage with the story of Bioróg, Ban Draoi, or Druidess.
 She represents one of Ireland's most ancient pre- De Danann influences.

-It was Bioróg who manipulated the bloodlines of the warring Formorian and Tuatha Dé Danann races to bring about the birth of the super-being Lúgh, the Sun God of the Celtic peoples.
-It was Lugh who delivered the De Danann people from oppression and slavery at the hands of the Fomorians and their king Balor.
+It was Bioróg whose cleverness defeated evil King Balor to bring about the birth of Lugh, the Sun God of the Celtic peoples.
+It was she who saved his life when he was still a baby.
+It was Lugh who delivered the De Danann people from oppression and slavery at the hands of the Fomorians and slew their wicked King.

 There will be visits to the various remarkable sites where archaeology and myth come together, Tory Island (Island Fortress of Balor), Bioróg’s Rock, Bioróg’s Cave, Poison Glen, Sliabh Lúgh (Errigal), a unique opportunity to deepen your connection in Mythic Landscape.